-So, why do cyber-criminals often target small to medium businesses?
+Why do cyber-criminals often target small to medium businesses?
 What should SMB’s be doing to better protect themselves?

-It doesn’t take cyber-criminals long to find a site or network with poor security.
-Hackers create code that easily scan for network flaws to intrude those with security gaps.
+Did you know that it doesn’t take cyber-criminals long to find a site or network with poor security?
+In fact, hackers create code that can easily scan a network for flaws and intrude through security gaps.
+Shocking, right?

-So why are SMB’s still so vulnerable, even with today’s network security solutions?
+So, what makes an SMB so vulnerable to cyber-attacks, even with today’s network security solutions?

-Negligence is often the case, in fact, the most popular passwords in 2017 were “123456” and “password”.
-For an SMB, this should be a cause for concern and yet so often business owners don’t have the time to get educated to perform research that will instill proper measures and principals for mobile devices, passwords, the cloud, emails, websites, and public WiFi, therefore leaving them open and vulnerable to cyber-security attacks.
+Negligence is often the case, in fact, the most popular passwords in 2018 were “123456” and “password”.
+For an SMB, this should be a cause for concern and yet business owners don’t always have the time to get educated and perform research that will instill proper measures and principals for better protecting their mobile devices, cloud, emails, websites, and public WiFi; therefore leaving them open and vulnerable to cyber-security attacks.

-How to you ensure simple security measures are enabled?
+How do you ensure simple security measures are enabled?

 - Educate your staff on password complexity